jsh3lly/wio-terminal-snake/README.md

 # 🐍**Snake**🐍

+## Note
+This project was accepted as an [example](https://github.com/atsamd-rs/atsamd/tree/master/boards/wio_terminal/examples) on the rust [atsamd](https://github.com/atsamd-rs/atsamd) repo.

 ## Overview
 This project implements the generic snake game for the arm based Wio Terminal embedded system.
 It was made possible with the help of examples in the